larrasu/larrasu/README.md

 🎤 Professional bathroom singer

 ## 💖 Personal Projects
-- [ ] 🖥️ An NGO web app for binational couples and families
 - [ ] Pet-Friendly PH - a web app search engine for pet owners in the Philippines

 ## 💻 Tech